SMWC Alumnae Association presents esteemed awards

 “The gifts that have been given to me are manifested through the love, care and support of all of the sisters,” said Wilkinson. “ To receive this honor in the last year of this administrative term generates great gratitude on my part for the people who believe I am worthy of receiving it.”

-The Frances Murphy Rumely Award is given to an alumna who has demonstrated excellence and dedication in volunteer service.
+The Frances Murphy Rumely Award is given to an alumni who has demonstrated excellence and dedication in volunteer service.
 It is presented annually inmemory of Frances Murphy Rumely, class of 1935, whose life was a celebration of the education she received at the College.

 Susan Maxheim Carter ’64’s devotion to service truly honors the memory of Frances Murphy Rumely ’35 and exemplifies the unique qualities The Woods strives to instill in its students.
 Her work for the CHOC Walk in the Park, a fundraiser held in Disneyland, helped to raise $2 million for the Children’s Hospital of Orange County in California.
 She has been actively volunteering for the hospital since 1980.
 Carter also volunteers for the Garden Grove Strawberryfestival, which hosts an annual carnival to raise money for local organizations.
 As an active member of Soroptimists International, an organization that strives to improve the lives of women across the globe, she helped to raise awareness about human trafficking, provided for young women in foster care and helped young mothers who are still in high school.